dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <pre><code>included = api.get_latest_inclusion(hashes[&#39;hashes&#39;])
 </code></pre>

 <p>This returns a dictionary with a single &#39;states&#39; key, this entry contains another dictionary with as the key the Transaction Hash and as the value either True or False (included or not).
-If we only want to have the TransactionHashes that are actually confirmed we can simply loop over them and checking if they have a <code>True</code> value:</p>
+If you only want the TransactionHashes that are actually confirmed, then loop over them and check if they have a <code>True</code> value:</p>

 <pre><code>confirmed_hashes = []